 Key Points:

-• Novel pipeline that extracts layout information directly from LaTeX compilation
+• Novel pipeline extracting PDF layout information directly from LaTeX compilation (No Human annotations and PDF Parsers)

-• Custom LaTeX packages for precise element tracking and reading order preservation
+• Custom LaTeX packages for precise element tracking and accurate layout extraction

-• 200% improvement over zero-shot baselines through curriculum learning and data augmentation
+• 200% relative improvement over zero-shot baselines through curriculum learning and synthetic data augmentation

 📑 Click to see abstract